Royal Navy Jets 1945 to the 1970s

 DeHavilland/Hawker Siddeley Sea Vixen

-I have particular soft spot for the Sea Vixen, having build my first kit in 1976 (the Frog FAW.2 below) and my most recent in 2011 (the Airfix FAW.
+I have particular soft spot for the Sea Vixen, having build my first kit in 1976 (the Frog FAW.2 below) and my most recent in 2021 (the Xtrakit FAW.
 2).

 Despite an astonishingly long gestation, the Sea Vixen FAW.1, armed with the FireStreak